-LED Bulbs generally come in the choice of three colour temperatures but what does ‘colour temperature’ mean?
-Check our LED Colour Guide and find out…
+LED Bulbs come in the choice of three color temperatures, but what does ‘color temperature’ mean?
+Check our Colour Guide and find out…

 Don’t worry too much, as it is quite simple to understand.
-In basic terms the ‘colour temperature’ is the colour of the light source.
-You see not all light sources are the same.
-The easiest way to demonstrate this is to compare lighting from a bulb in your house with that from a candle.
+In basic terms, the ‘color temperature is the color of the light source.
+You see, not all light sources are the same.
+The easiest way to show this is to compare lighting from a bulb in your house with that from a candle.

 LED Light Colours

-New LED technology enables us to set the led colour temperature to a preferred colour.
+New LED technology enables us to set the led color temperature to the preferred color.

-LED bulbs are generally come in a range of 3 colour temperatures.
+LED bulbs generally come in a range of 3 color temperatures.

 Warm White – Day White – Cool White

-We are special for offering a Day White 4100K ‘middle’ natural led colour temperature, as most others offer cool and warm colour only.
+We are special for offering a Day White 4100K ‘middle’ natural led color temperature, as most others offer cool and warm colours only.

-When you are on the product page, on the right side, if different colours are available you will see the colour selection options.
-Just click on the boxes and select your desired light colour.
+When you are on the product page, on the right side, if different colors are available, you will see the color selection options.
+Just click on the boxes and select your desired light color.

 More about the light colours...

 Colour temperature is conventionally stated in the unit of temperature, the Kelvin and has the unit symbol ‘K’

-The colour temperature of the sun can vary greatly according to the time of day and weather but the standard value that is used is around 5500K.
-This appears to us, the most natural looking light, not warm or cool.
+The color temperature of the sun can vary greatly according to the time of day and weather, but the standard value that is used is around 5500K.
+This appears to us the most natural-looking light, not warm or cool.

-Colour temperatures over 5000K are called Cool White.
-This light colour is pure white and are often seen in offices where it is said to enhance concentration.
-Lower colour temperatures around 4000K called Day White or Natural White this is the medium range, good for many areas where natural bright light required.
-2700K – 3000K are called warm white colours and are said to increase relaxation.
-A candle has a temperature of around 2000K which is why it appears very warm, yellow and relaxing!
+Color temperatures over 5000K are called Cool White.
+This light color is pure white and is often seen in offices where it is said to enhance concentration.
+Lower color temperatures around 4000K are called Day White or Natural White this is the medium range, good for many areas where natural bright light is required.
+2700K – 3000K are called warm white colors and are said to increase relaxation.
+A candle has a temperature of around 2000K, which is why it appears warm, yellow, and relaxing!